austin-putz/BLUPF90/README.md

   $ mv ~/Downloads
   $ mv name_of_program ~/bin
 ```
+Repeat the move command as many times as needed (for each program).

-Follow this up by adding a line to your .bash_profile (this file is in your home directory where Documents, Pictures, Downloads, etc live):
+Follow this up by adding a line to your .bash_profile (this file is in your home directory where Documents, Pictures, Downloads, etc live.
+You can get there by typeing `cd` [enter]):
 ```
   $ cd
   $ echo "export PATH=$HOME/bin:$PATH" >> .bash_profile